Professor and Chair of Oncological Sciences and

 Chromatin Transcription, Genomics, Gene Expression

 Chromatin is remarkably dynamic, as structures formed to silence transcription are remodeled and modified to enable transcription in response to cell signals.
 The primary unit of chromatin structure is the nucleosome, which wraps genomic DNA like beads on a string.
 Chromatin transitions are mediated by protein complexes that either reposition nucleosomes, covalently modify nucleosomes, or methylate the DNA – and there is coordination among them.
 For example, Remodeler complexes use ATP hydrolysis to reposition nucleosomes on the DNA, thereby revealing the underlying sequence to transcriptional regulators.
 Also, DNA methylation leads to a heritable form of gene silencing, but is regulated by histone modification patterns.
-We aim to understand these relationships in normal cells, and their misregulation in cancer.
+We aim to understand these relationships and the enzyme complexes that conduct these processes in normal cells, and their misregulation in cancer.

-We have established that Remodelers use ATP-dependent DNA translocation pump DNA around nucleosomes to expose DNA to transcription factors, and Cedric Clapier, Tim Mulvihill, and Naveen Verma are testing how the ATPase motor/pump is regulated.
-Remodelers also bear proteins related to actin, and we are now revealing their role in regulating the DNA pumping motor.
-Margaret Kasten and Cedric Clapier are working on how Remodelers eject nucleosomes from gene promoters to help promote transcription.
-Maggie Kasten, Naveen Verma and Alisha Schlichter are investigating how Remodelers work either together, or in opposition, to arrive at the right chromatin structures at gene promoters.
+Our lab has made fundamental contributions to Remodeler mechanisms and regulation.
+We established that Remodelers use ATP-dependent DNA translocation pump DNA around nucleosomes to conduct nucleosome sliding and ejection to expose DNA to transcription factors, and have revealed many regulatory domains and proteins.
+Now, Cedric Clapier, Tim Mulvihill, Naveen Verma and Mary Nelson are testing how the ATPase motor/pump is regulated to conduct nucleosome sliding and ejection, and are reconstituting multi-protein Remodeler complexes (and oncogenic variants) from bacterial and human cell overexpression systems.
+Margaret Kasten and Alisha Schlichter are investigating how Remodelers are specialized to work together to arrive at the right chromatin structures at highly active gene promoters.

 Chromatin Programming in Germ Cells and Embryos to create ‘Totipotency’